Styloxus fulleri

 Styloxus fulleri is a species of beetle in the family Cerambycidae.
 It was described by George Henry Horn in 1880.

+Description

-The members of the Cerambycidae — Longhorn Beetles — family are named for their long antennae, sometimes exceedingly so.
+The members of the Cerambycidae (Longhorn Beetles) family are named for their long antennae, sometimes exceedingly so.
 The antennae of males are usually longer than those of females, and often the antennae are attached to the head in a strange notch at the front of the eye.